Does this test have other names?

 How do I get ready for this test?

-Talk with your healthcare provider about past pregnancies, blood transfusions, and transplanted tissues or organs.
-In addition, be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
-This includes medicines that don't need a prescription and any illicit drugs you may use.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+This includes medicines that don’t need a prescription and any illegal drugs you may use.

-Human leukocyte antigens (HLA): A roadmap.
+Human Leukocyte Antigen: The Major Histocompatiblity Complex of Man.
+Henry's Clinical Diagnosis and Management by Laboratory Methods.
+McPherson, 2017, 23rd ed., pp. 969-971., Human leukocyte antigens (HLA): A roadmap.
 UpToDate., The HLA system: immunobiology, HLA typing, antibody screening, and crossmatching techniques.
 Howell, WM.
-J Clin Pathol 2010;63:387e39., Trends in HLA Antibody Screening and Identification and Their Role in Transplantation.
-Murphey CL.
-Expert Rev Clin Immunol.
-2008;4(3):391-9.
+J Clin Pathol 2010;63:387e39.